ddella/OpenSSL/Private and Public Keys/RSA-PPK/README.md

 openssl pkey -pubin -text -noout -in RSA-public-key.pem
 ```

-Use this command to view the key modulus:
+Use this command to view the key modulus (this is RSA specific,as there's no modulus for ECC):
 ```shell
 openssl rsa -modulus -noout -in RSA-private-key.pem
 ```